chenulBimsath/Smart-Tea-monitoring-and-decition-support-System/README.md

 This application is deployed using a robust, scalable  architecture designed for zero-downtime and cost efficiency.

-* **Architected a AWS Cloud Infrastructure:** Designed and deployed a highly available, fault-tolerant system on AWS to host a machine learning-based agricultural monitoring platform.
+* **Architected a AWS Cloud Infrastructure:** Designed and deployed a highly available, fault-tolerant system on AWS to host a 3 tier agricultural monitoring platform.

 <img width="927" height="872" alt="Screenshot 2026-05-01 at 10 00 52" src="https://github.com/user-attachments/assets/826b79dd-c9bc-45b7-a1ef-7683c7b338f1" />